Computer requirements for studying online

 - You will have the opportunity to meet and network with your counterparts during an intensive three-day study weekend.

-- On successful completion of both certificates you will have the opportunity to combine these awards and work towards a Masters with both universities.
+- On successful completion of both certificates you may have the opportunity to combine these awards and work towards a Masters, currently under development, with both universities.

 You will take three courses which will be delivered online.
 There will be an intensive three-day study weekend at the University of Glasgow (6-8 July) which will be an opportunity for students to meet in face-to-face sessions.